 Scotland

-Scotland will grace the world stage for the first time in 28 years after impressively topping a qualification group that included Denmark and Greece.
+Scotland graced the world stage for the first time in 28 years when they took on Haiti in their World Cup opener, after impressively topping a qualification group that included Denmark and Greece.

 Steve Clarke has worked wonders to guide Scotland to three major tournaments since the turn of the century, although their underwhelming efforts at the last two European Championships have drawn criticism, particularly around the manager's pragmatic approach.